Channa micropeltes: Use as food

-In Malaysia and Singapore, Indonesia are known locally as the Toman and are cultured in fish ponds and reservoirs as game fish because they put up a strong fight when hooked.
+In Malaysia, Singapore, and Indonesia, the fish is known locally as toman and is cultured in fish ponds and reservoirs as game fish because they put up a strong fight when hooked.
 The giant snakehead is also a good fish to eat, and is often served in Chinese restaurants.

 In Thailand, this fish is prepared in a variety of ways, especially grilled, being a common food item offered by street vendors.

 In traditional Chinese medicine theory, eating this fish is believed to help in healing of the body, for example, after surgery or severe cuts and scrapes.